 They usually don't understand why the letters continue to show poor results.
 They report to me that lights are being turned off, the thermostat is set low and they have new windows and doors.

-They are eager to get to the bottom of it once and for all and the comprehensive assessment rarely disappoints.
+They are eager to get to the bottom of it once and for all and the comprehensive assessment through the Maryland Home Performance with ENERGY STAR® Program rarely disappoints.

 BGE Home Energy Report Program

-What You Need to Know - It Works
+What You Need to Know - The Monthly Report Works

 We all get them.
 We all stopped looking at them.
 But, every once in a while it pops up in an email and you see your score.
 Its never good.
 You ask yourself - what else can I do?
 You are energy conscious.
 You consistently review your energy usage habits.